ToyKeeper/anduril/README.md

 You'll need to `source env/bin/activate` every time you start a fresh shell, if you want to use pymcuprog.
 The activation lasts until the shell is closed or until you run `deactivate`.

+## Contributing

+If you'd like to help, there are several ways...

+  - ToyKeeper has a [Patreon site](https://patreon.com/ToyKeeper) for donations, to help figuratively and literally keep the lights on.

+  - Send pull requests or patches, to improve things directly.
+These can be code, documentation, tools, or anything you think is useful.

+  - File bug reports for any problems you find.

+  - Answer people's questions on public forums.
+If the same questions come up a lot, consider adding it to the documentation here.

+  - Ask manufacturers to use this firmware, and to support its development.